blended-modeling/beautiful-jekyll/old_publications/output-raw.md

     url:
     year: 2012
   - title: "Research Challenges on Engineering Service-Oriented Applications"
-    authors: Di Nitto, E. and D. Meliander and D. Gorlatch and A. Metzger and H. Psaier and S. Dustdar and M. Razavian and D.A.
+    authors: {Di Nitto}, E. and D. Meliander and D. Gorlatch and A. Metzger and H. Psaier and S. Dustdar and M. Razavian and D.A.
 Tamburri and P. Lago
     type: conference
     venue: "Proceedings of ICSE 2012"
     doi: